 Peace of mind for families.
 For families who are concerned about the safety and well-being of their elderly, these facilities can provide them with the peace of mind knowing that their loved ones are in a safe and supportive living environment.

 THE COST OF ASSISTED LIVING

+What is assisted living cost?
 According to the Genworth Cost of Care Survey 2021, assisted living facilities cost around $4,500 in the US.
 However, it’s important to note that the costs significantly vary between states.
 The cost also changes depending on the type of facility and services they provide, so it’s best to check the prices with your local facilities or senior living advisors around your area.

 Most facilities also require a one-time move-in fee that can be up to several thousand dollars.
 Additionally, some communities charge extra fees for amenities such as housekeeping and transportation.

-It’s important to note that most long-term care insurance policies do not cover assisted living expenses; however, many government programs are available to help seniors pay for these types of services if they qualify based on income level and other factors.
+It’s important to note that most long-term care insurance policies do not cover what is assisted living expenses; however, many government programs are available to help seniors pay for these types of services if they qualify based on income level and other factors.
 Some states even have Medicaid waiver programs specifically designed to provide assistance with the costs.

 When it comes time to choose a community, it’s important to consider all the associated costs beyond just rent so you can make sure you’re selecting one within your budget.